Training Deep Physics-Informed Kolmogorov-Arnold Networks: KAN Initialization

+We train Chebyshev-based KANs with polynomial order $D=8$ using both the default and the proposed Glorot-like initialization schemes.
+We conduct a sweep over architectures of varying width (hidden layer dimensions of 2, 4, 8, 16, 32, 64) and depth (2 to 5 hidden layers) and evaluate performance in terms of the relative $L^2$ error with respect to the reference solution.
+To ensure statistical significance, each configuration is repeated with five random seeds.
+Full implementation details regarding data generation and optimization settings are provided in \ref{app:impl1}.
 The results of these experiments are summarized in Figure \ref{fig1}.
 Each heatmap corresponds to one benchmark function, with hidden layer dimension on the horizontal axis and number of hidden layers on the vertical axis.
 The color scale quantifies the relative improvement achieved by the proposed initialization over the default scheme, computed as

 where $\mathcal{E}$ denotes the relative $L^2$ error.
 Values are clipped to the range $0$--$100\%$, with black cells indicating cases where the default initialization outperforms the proposed method.

 Evidently, the impact of the proposed initialization is substantial in most benchmarks.
 For the two-dimensional functions ($f_2$ and $f_3$) and the three-dimensional Hartmann function ($f_4$), improvements approach 100\% across nearly all architectures, indicating that the proposed initialization reduces the final relative $L^2$ error by up to several orders of magnitude compared to the default scheme.
 The one-dimensional oscillatory function ($f_1$) also shows clear gains in the majority of cases, with only two isolated configurations where the default (marginally) outperforms.
 The five-dimensional Sobol g-function ($f_5$) exhibits improvements as well, though they are less pronounced, typically in the range of 5--50\%; in this setting, both initializations yield comparable overall accuracy, and therefore the difference in initialization impact is less striking.